wp-plugins/recent-facebook-posts/readme.txt

 3. This is where you'll find your Facebook Page Slug on Facebook.com.

 == Changelog ==

+= 1.7.2 =
+* Fixed: No posts showing up for Scandinavian languages
+* Improved: Links will no longer show up twice
+* Added: Conversion of common smileys

 = 1.7.1 =
 * Fixed: fetching posts from wrong Facebook page.
 Sorry for the quick version push.